tytydraco/yessleep/out/Do_not_go_to_the_Minnesota_starvation_experiment_site_They_are_still_hungry.md

 The building smelled wrong from the moment I entered.
 Not the usual mildew and rot you get in abandoned buildings.
 This was sharper, more organic.
 Like the rendering plant I'd surveyed a few years back, but with an undernote of something vinegary and sick.

 The main floors were standard, with stripped offices, empty labs, and the accumulated dust of decades.
 My footsteps echoed too much.
-The architectural plans showed four stories, but when I checked the stairwells, I found markings for a sub-basement that wasn't on any of my documentation.
+The architectural plans showed four stories, but when I checked the stairwells, I found markings for a sub-basement that wasn't on any of my documentation, except a small note at the back.

 Professional curiosity is a liability in my line of work.
 I should have left it alone.

 The stairs down were narrow, institutional concrete that had been painted gray years ago.
 My flashlight caught something on the walls as I descended—scratches.
 Deep ones, running parallel down the concrete in sets of five.
 Like someone had dragged their fingernails down the walls hard enough to gouge the stone.

 The sub-basement was a long corridor lined with small rooms.
 Cells, really.
 Each had a narrow bed frame, a small desk, and a single bare bulb overhead.
-My documentation said this level had been used for "extended observation" during various studies.
+The note on my documentation said this level had been used for "extended observation" during various studies.
 The rooms still had numbers stenciled on the doors: S1 through S36.

 Thirty-six rooms.